devonfw-tutorials/katacoda-scenarios-dev/74_Cobigen-setup_cobigen-setup/step4.md

-Remark: CobiGen is preinstalled in the devonfw/devon-ide.
+Note: CobiGen comes preinstalled with devonfw IDE.

 1.1  Preconditions
     - Eclipse 4.x

-    - Java 7 Runtime (for starting eclipse with CobiGen).
+    - Atleast Java 7 Runtime (for starting eclipse with CobiGen).
 This is independent from the target version of your developed code

 1.2.
 Installation steps
     * Open the eclipse installation dialog